 - Paint the stones in any way you like, for example with letters, patterns, or turn them into ladybirds.

 - Allow the painted rocks to dry overnight and seal with varnish.

 2. Water Pistol painting

-Water Pistol painting is such a fun outdoor art activity for kids.
+Water Pistol painting is such a fun outdoor art activity for kids during the summer months.
 By squirting paint onto a large canvas using a paint-filled water gun you can create some wall-worthy artwork as well as having loads of fun.
 Water gun painting is a fun Summer art idea that works on fine motor skills for preschoolers as well as being a fun painting technique for kids of all ages.

 Water pistol supplies: